chew01/landing-page/README.md

 ## Concepts

-There is not much to say about concepts, considering that this is just a static page.
+There's not much to say about concepts, considering that this is just a static page.

 ### Frontend/UI